Prince Philip Hospitalized With Chest Pains

-Prince Philip, Queen Elizabeth II’s husband for more than 60 years, was hospitalized this evening after experiencing chest pains, British royal officials said.
-Philip, 90, was taken from Sandringham, the couple’s sprawling estate where the family was gathering for Christmas, to a hospital in Cambridge.
+Prince Philip, Queen Elizabeth II's husband for more than 60 years, was hospitalized this evening after experiencing chest pains, British royal officials said.
+Philip, 90, was taken from Sangringham, the couple's sprawling estate where the family was gathering for Christmas, to a hospital in Cambridge to undergo what the palace is calling precautionary tests.

 Philip, the duke of Edinburgh, is the longest-serving spouse of a British monarch.
 The pomp and pageantry of their 1947 wedding was a source of international intrigue and the start of a life of walking a few steps behind his wife in public.